Francis Scott, Earl of Dalkeith

 Francis Scott, Earl of Dalkeith (19 February 1721 – 1 April 1750) was a Scottish nobleman.

 He was the eldest child of Francis Scott, 2nd Duke of Buccleuch by his first wife Jane, daughter of James Douglas, 2nd Duke of Queensberry.
+Through his father he was a direct male-line descendant of King Charles II of England through his illegitimate son.
 In 1732 his father succeeded as second Duke of Buccleuch and Francis assumed the courtesy title Earl of Dalkeith.
 He was educated at Christ Church, Oxford, and was awarded the degree of Master of Arts on 26 January 1741.

 On 2 October 1742 he was married to Lady Caroline Campbell (born 17 November 1717), eldest daughter and co-heiress of John Campbell, 2nd Duke of Argyll and 1st Duke of Greenwich.
 They had four sons and two daughters: